waimea-ammacintosh/Level-2-programming-assesment/docs/test-plan.md

 ## Grid set-up

-This is to check if my grid will set up right every time i set up my game
+This is a test to make sure that the grid is initially set up with the correct num of coins and can handle edge tests (coin in the last slot, and first slot)e

 ### Test Data To Use

-I will run the program multiple times, making sure the grid displays the right amount of coins as the user inputs, and i will use different numbers of coins each time
+I will run the program multiple times, making sure the grid displays the right amount of coins as the user inputs, and I will use different numbers of coins each time

 ### Expected Test Result

-My program should consistently display the right amount of coins every time
+My program should consistently display the right amount of coins every time.

 ---